-For certified teachers, these 40 credit-hour programs lead to initial/professional certification in teaching students with disabilities, grades 1-6, or special education, 7-12, generalist.
-Candidates must hold a baccalaureate degree from an accredited institution and existing teaching certificate in either childhood or adolescent education.
+For certified teachers, these 40 credithour programs lead to initial/professional certification in teaching students with disabilities, grades 1-6, or special education, 7-12, generalist.
+Candidates must hold a baccalaureate degree from an accredited institution and existing teaching certificate in either elementary or secondary education.
 Candidates for the special education, 7-12, generalist program must have a content concentration in one or more of the liberal arts and sciences and six credits in each of English language arts, math, science and social studies.
 The degree can also be applied to satisfy requirements for professional certification.